Use TestLink Tool Like A Pro – A Software Test Management Tool

 Another striking feature of the tool is the possibility of controlling the execution of tests by designating, for example, a tester to be responsible for running a predefined test suite.

 Each of us in our research journey would have come across many kinds of research.
-Maybe we’ve learned some and maybe we’ve worked on some, but not everybody has experience about all the software test types.
+Maybe we’ve learned some and maybe we’ve worked on some, but not everybody has experience with all the software test types.

 You can also generate a report of tests that are already running.
 Besides, it allows integration with various defect tracking tools such as JIRA, MANTIS, BUGZILLA, TRAC, etc.

-Why to use TestLink
+Why use TestLink?

 - Ability to create multiple projects